dmrazzy/starlark/spec.md

 or indirectly through a `load` statement, a new Starlark thread is created, and this thread executes all the top-level statements in the file.
-Because if-statements and for-loops cannot appear outside of a function, control flows from top to bottom.
+Because `if` statements and `for` statements cannot appear outside of a function, control flows from top to bottom.

 If execution reaches the end of the file, module initialization is successful.